chriswebb/csBCrypt/README.md

 ## Port Information

 This repository is based off of version 0.4 of jBCrypt found here: http://www.mindrot.org/projects/jBCrypt/

+I have also mirrored all version of jBCrypt on a personal repository here: https://github.com/chriswebb/jBCrypt/

 BCrypt.Net is based off of the same repository, but was not used in the making of this port.
 So this is **not** a fork of BCrypt.Net.
 This is a standalone port of jBCrypt.